Retinol vs. Retinoid: The Difference & Does It Really Matter Which One You Use?

 Vitamin A derivatives have a plethora of skin-healthy claims attached to their name.

 - Promotes collagen production.
-This effect was observed in a human study, where retinol treatment stimulated collagen production in mature skin, helping decrease the appearance of wrinkling.
+This effect was observed in a human study, where retinol treatment stimulated collagen production1 in mature skin, helping decrease the appearance of wrinkling.

 - Increases cell turnover.
-Retinol speeds up the lifecycle of the cell, which improves cell turnover.
+Retinol speeds up the lifecycle of the cell2, which improves cell turnover.

 - Improves fine lines, tone, and texture.
 Retinol's ability to support cell turnover, exfoliation, and collagen production, becomes especially useful as we age—tending to pigmentation concerns, wrinkles, and uneven texture.